wso2/docs-mi/en/docs/learn/examples/endpoint-examples/using-failover-endpoints.md

-# How to use a Failover Endpoint
+# How to Use a Failover Endpoint
 ## Example 1: Failover with one address endpoint

 When message failure is not tolerable even though there is only one